katiestar99/ansible/docs/docsite/rst/scenario_guides/vmware_rest_scenarios/create_vm.rst

 Introduction
 ============

-This section shows you how to use Ansible to create a virtual machine.
+This section shows you how to use Assible to create a virtual machine.

 Scenario requirements
 =====================